khashayarghajar/README/CONTRIBUTING.md

 - Always write a clear log message for your commits .
 One-line messages are fine for any changes .

 ### Coding conventions
-- I indent using two spaces `soft tabs` .
+- I indent using four spaces `soft tabs` .
-- Make sure your text editor is set to remove trailing whitespace.
+- Make sure your text editor is set to remove trailing whitespace .
-- Check your spelling and grammar.
+- Check your spelling and grammar .
-- Start the Name with a capital.
+- Start the Name with a `upper-case` .